koodikulma-fi/data-signals/README.md

 ### library: createCachedSource

-- `createCachedSource` is like `createDataSource` but keeps multiple sets of extracted args and data, not just one.
+- `createCachedSource` is like multiple `createDataSource`s together separated by the unique cache key.
 - The key key for caching is derived from an extra "cacher" function dedicated to this purpose - it should return the cache key (string).
 - The cacher receives the same arguments as the extractor, but also the cached dictionary as an extra argument `(...args, cached) => string`.